 Principle 4: Coolness to the pizza delivery dude is a practice in equality.
 My measurement as a human being, my worth, is the pride I take in performing my job — any job — and the respect with which I treat others.
 I am the equal of the world not because of the car I drive, the size of the TV I own, the weight I can bench press, or the calculus equations I can solve.
 I am the equal to all I meet because of the kindness in my heart.
 And it all starts here — with the pizza delivery dude.

 Tip him well, friends and brethren, for that which you bestow freely and willingly will bring you all the happy luck that a grateful universe knows how to return.

-Sarah Adams has held a number of jobs in her life, including telemarketer, factory worker, hotel clerk and flower shop cashier, but she has never delivered pizzas.
-Born in Connecticut and raised in Wisconsin, Adams now lives in Washington where she is an English Professor at Olympic Community College.
+Sarah Adams has held a number of jobs in her life, including telemarketer, factory worker, hotel clerk, and flower shop cashier, but she has never delivered pizzas.
+Born in Connecticut and raised in Wisconsin, Adams now lives in Washington where she is an English professor at Olympic College.